Skip to content

 ],

-Results compute the final output of a state machine.
-Name them with a descriptive noun and a Result suffix.
+Outputs compute the final output of a state machine.
+Name them with a descriptive noun and an Output suffix.

 php